 - Record all capital gains and losses realized

-At Windes, our tax preparation professionals can help you complete the necessary forms for reporting crypto assets.
-We will help you understand your responsibilities for reporting income or capital gains so you meet the IRS requirements under new crypto taxation guidelines.
+Our tax preparation professionals at Windes can assist you in completing the necessary forms to report cryptocurrency assets.
+We will help you understand your responsibilities for reporting income or capital gains, so you meet the IRS requirements under crypto taxation guidelines.

 We can help you navigate the complexities of owning cryptocurrency and its tax implications.
-We will ensure you remain compliant with the latest tax laws through expert tax services and knowledgeable cryptocurrency guidance while minimizing your tax liabilities.
+We will ensure that you remain compliant with the latest tax laws through expert tax services and knowledgeable guidance on cryptocurrency, while minimizing your tax liabilities.

 Contact us today for guidance on cryptocurrency taxation, helping you safeguard your assets and investments.